 Then, there are the Thankfuls: Thankful (Spencer) Bunnell and her daughter Thankful Bunnell (my spouse’s distant relations).
 Speaking of the Bunnells, they certainly liked giving their children unique names, including Hezekiah Bunnell (of which there are three) and Mehitable Bunnell (all my spouse’s distant relations).

-Another fave is the father and son team of Ezekiel Boring and his son Ezekiel B. Boring (my spouse’s brother-in-law’s 5th and 4th great-grandfathers).
-(It’s as if the son is being advised to live up to his surname, doncha think?)
+Another fave is the grandfather-father-son team of Ezekiel Boring, Rev. Ezekiel Boring, and Ezekiel B. Boring (my spouse’s brother-in-law’s 6th, 5th, and 4th great-grandfathers).
+(It’s as if the third one is being advised to live up to his surname, doncha think?)

 Then, there is father/sons team of William Mankin Breedlove and his sons Hiram Breedlove and Richard Cundiff Breedlove (my 5th great-uncle and my 1st cousins, 5x removed).
 (You know, if you say William’s name with pauses, it reads, “William, man ken breed love.”
 Okie-dokie, then…)